-Beginning in 2013, Amendment 86 to the FMP of the BSAI and Amendment 76 to the FMP of the GOA established the new North Pacific Groundfish and Halibut Observer Program (NPGHOP, see:
+Beginning in 2013, Amendment 86 to the FMP of the BSAI and Amendment 76 to the FMP of the GOA established the Observer Program (see https://alaskafisheries.noaa.gov/sites/default/files/analyses/finalea_restructuring0915.pdf).

-https://alaskafisheries.noaa.gov/sites/default/files/analyses/finalea\restructuring0915.pdf).
 This extensive observer program exists for fisheries in Alaskan waters, and observers collect the required data for fisheries management.

 All vessels in federally managed or parallel groundfish fisheries off Alaska are assigned to one of two categories: 1) the full observer coverage category, where vessels and processors have at least one observer present for all fishing activity, or 2) the partial observer coverage category, where NMFS determines when and where observer coverage is needed.
 Observer coverage in the EBS Pacific cod fishery has been at or near 100% for the past several years, while in the GOA, lower coverage rates exist.
-Data gathered in the NPGHOP cover all biological information from commercial fisheries, including catch weights (landings and discards), catch demographics (species composition, length, sex and age) and interactions with species such as sharks, rays, seabirds, marine mammals and other species with limited or no commercial value.
-For halibut, viability (injury and condition) data are collected by observers to generate halibut discard mortality rates (DMR) in Alaskan groundfish fisheries.
+Data gathered in the Observer Program cover all biological information from commercial fisheries, including catch weights (landings and discards), catch demographics (species composition, length, sex, and age) and interactions with species such as sharks, rays, seabirds, marine mammals and other species with limited or no commercial value.
+For halibut, viability (injury and condition) data are collected by observers to generate halibut discard mortality rates in Alaska groundfish fisheries.